SonarSystems/Cocos-Helper/README.md

 # Sonar Cocos Helper v1.20.00

-Sonar Cocos Helper is designed to help simply the process of implementing external frameworks.
+Sonar Cocos Helper is designed to help simplify the process of implementing external frameworks and non existent features into Cocos2d-x and Cocos2d-JS.
 We understand that it is a laborious and painful task to integrate external frameworks into your projects over and over again.
 So we have solved this.

 External Frameworks Supported in v1.20.00
 ------------------------------------------